mrelmi/persian-speech-recognition/README.md

 # persian-speech-recognition
-Semi automatic dataset generation for speech recognition
+automatic dataset generator from subtitles of movies for speech recognition